Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

 - ![Filter](../../Assets/Icons/Filter.png "[Filter]") Filter (x)
     Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

-- [x]
-    Select the checkbox to display the editing toolbar.
-If you click the checkbox in the header, all errors in the list are selected.

-- [VIEW]
-    Click this button to display the the *Detail of log message "Log message title"* view of the selected error.
-Alternatively, you can click directly a row in the list to display the corresponding error.
-This button is only displayed if a single checkbox in the list of errors is selected.

-[comment]: <> (Check, ob das stimmt, wenn errors vorhanden.
-Vielleicht: This button is only displayed if a checkbox in the list of errors is selected.
-In checkbox oben dann: Only one checkbox can be selected at a time.)

 The list displays all errors of the selected order.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

 - *Log ID*
     Log identification number.
 The ID number is automatically assigned by the system.

 - *Message*
     Description of the error.
+Click the [Show log message] button in the column to display the corresponding log message in the *LOG* tab, see [User interface LOG](./06a_Log.md).

-- *Message*
+- *Short Message*
-    Detailed description of the error.
+    Short description of the error.

 - *Created*
     Date and time of the creation.